 Slip and falls tend to occur when the individual slips on a slippery surface or trips over an object, and is one of the most common injuries among workers.
 In order to avoid these accidents, a worker should have shoes that allow for good traction.
 This is especially true for those working in slippery areas or on high surfaces, such as a roof.
 They should also stay cautious while walking to their destination.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Victims of Work Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Victims of Work Injuries